gimlet-io/gimlet-documentation/src/pages/docs/integrate-with-ci.md

 Review and merge the pull request.

-## Gimlet CI integration
+## CI integration

 ### Create a Gimlet API token

-Navigate to the Settings page in the top right corner.
+Click your avatar in the top right corner and navigate to the "Settings" page.

-Add a API key now.
-Name it as `github-actions-gimlet-sample-app` and hit "Create" then save the token for the next step.
+Add an API key now.
+Name it as `github-actions-x-gimlet-sample-app` and hit "Create" then make a note of the token for the next step.

 ### Add the Gimlet Github Action step